CrossTheRoadElec/Phoenix5-Documentation/README.md

 ##### I Want to process the sensor myself, How do I do that?
 All sensor data is reported periodically on the CAN Bus.
 The frames periods can be modified by using the setStatusFramePeriod functions of the Java/C++ objects, and the "Set Status Frame" Vis in LabVIEW.

+### Status Frames & How To Tweak Them
+The Talon periodically transmits status frames with sensor data at the given periods.
+This ensures that certain signals are always available with a deterministic update rate.
+This also keeps bus utilization stable.

+The status frames with their default period include:
+- General Status 1 (10ms)
+- Feedback0 Status 2 (20ms)
+- Quadrature Encoder Status 3 (160ms)
+- Analog Input / Temperature / Battery Voltage Status 4 (160ms)
+- Pulse Width Status 8 (160ms)
+- Targets Status 10 (160ms)
+- PIDF0 Status 14 (160ms)

+These can be changed with the `setStatusFramePeriod()` function in Java/C++, or the relevant VI in LabVIEW.
+**Setting the frame rate is NOT persistent across Talon Power Cycles** This is to ensure you can power cycle a CTRE CAN Device and restore normal communication.

+Further information is available inside the [Talon SRX Software Reference Manual](https://github.com/CrossTheRoadElec/Phoenix-Documentation/raw/master/Talon%20SRX%20Victor%20SPX%20-%20Software%20Reference%20Manual.pdf)

 ### Multi-purpose/sensor Devices
 #### Pigeon IMU
 ##### Where to begin?